m0chan/m0chan.github.io/_posts/2019-08-14-Simple-Win32-Buffer-Overflow-Pt1.md

 ![image](https://www.corelan.be/wp-content/uploads/2010/08/image_thumb3.png)

 Now as you can see in the photo above you have a **Unused Memory** area, now when the Stack "grows" it will *increase* downwards and likewise when the heap "grows" it will *increase* upwards.
-So it's worth noting that the stack grows from high memory locations 0xfff -> downwards to -> 0x000
+So it's worth noting that the stack grows from high memory locations 0xfff -> downwards to -> 0x000.

+**Think about a stack of books or stack of paper, you can only add to the top of the pile and you can only remove from the top of the pile** **and POP would remove a book and PUSH would add a book to the stack.**